labex-labs/open-source-labs/javascript/30-seconds-of-javascript/lab-order-object-array-based-on-property/step1.md

-# Order Array of Objects Based on Property Order
+# How to Order an Array of Objects Based on Property Order

-> To start practicing coding, open the Terminal/SSH and type `node`.

-Sorts an array of objects, ordered by a property, based on the array of orders provided.
+To order an array of objects based on a property order, follow these steps:

+1. Open the Terminal/SSH and type `node` to start practicing coding.
-- Use `Array.prototype.reduce()` to create an object from the `order` array with the values as keys and their original index as the value.
+2. Use `Array.prototype.reduce()` to create an object from the `order` array with the values as keys and their original index as the value.
-- Use `Array.prototype.sort()` to sort the given array, skipping elements for which `prop` is empty or not in the `order` array.
+3. Use `Array.prototype.sort()` to sort the given array, skipping elements for which `prop` is empty or not in the `order` array.

+Here's an example code snippet for ordering an array of objects based on a property order:

 ```js
 const orderWith = (arr, prop, order) => {